DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/extended_syllabus_fall_24.md

 - Presenter:
 - Journal Club Discussion Question 5 due by 11:59 pm on October 22nd
 - Schedule mid-term one-on-one check-ins with lab manager
+- Discuss expectations and guidelines of term paper in more detail

 ### October 30th
 JOURNAL CLUB 6: